deniz-oezdemir/Transcendence/matchmaking/README.md

 ## TODO

+1. As Frontend I want to create a match.
 - start with connection to frontend: receive game creation and send game info - done
 - check whether it needs to be a websocket or whether rest is sufficient -> websocket for real-time updates of waiting room
 - build api to create game from frontend and api to send back info of created game - done
+- clean all current matches - done: commented out code in consumers.py
+- implement logic that a user can create only one match - done

+2. As Frontend I want to get the waiting room info with all matches and tournaments.
+- implement sending waiting room info every time it changes to all websocket connections

+3. As Frontend I want to join a match.
+- create functionality to join an existing match via websocket
+- implement logic that a user can only join a match if he is not already in a match

 ## Notes